Utilities in Portugal: What are the Monthly Costs and How to Connect

 Connecting your home communications services

 You can either ring up the company or go to their shop.
 They will ask for a few details, including proof of address, ID, and bank account details.
 The set up process is straightforward and you should have your TV and Internet service installed within seven days.
 They will also come to your house to set it up for you.
+Setup is completely free from every provider if you make a 24-month contract.

 Making complaints about your connections